-- TTL I/O 482 Counter/Timer I/O is available as TTL only.
-Mixed TTL and RS422 I/O options are available on the 483 models.
-Only RS422 I/O is available on the 484 models. - Quadrature Position Measurement Three input signals can be used to determine bi-direction motion.
+• TTL and RS422 I/O - Mixed TTL and RS422 I/O options are available on the 483 models.
+The four 16-bit counters are TTL controlled while the four 32-bit counters are RS422 I/O controlled.
+Only RS422 I/O is available on the 484 models.
+TTL is only available on the 482 models.

+- Quadrature Position Measurement Three input signals can be used to determine bi-direction motion.
 The sequence of logic high pulses for two input signals, A and B, indicate direction and a third signal (index) is used to initialize the counter.
 X1, X2, and X4 decoding is also implemented.
 X1 decoding executes one count per duty cycle of the A and B signals, while X2, and X4 execute two and four counts per duty cycle respectively. - Pulse Width Modulation Each counter can be programmed for pulse width modulation.
 The duration of the logic high and low levels of the output signal can be independently controlled.
 An external gate signal can also be used to start/stop generation of the output signal.